techknowledgist/tgist-features/data/wos/00-readme.txt

 	$ index.py WoS.out.2012000044.gz

 There are batch scripts in scripts/ that do this.
-Move them to this directory, run them, and they will populate index/ with directories for each year.
+Move them to this directory, run them, and they will create files in out/, which you can use to populate index/, under directories for each year.

 Note: the script makes the incorrect assumption that each record has only one subject.
 This needs to be fixed and then this step, and probably all or most